stephenfitzsimon/pet_adoption_project/README.md

 - `wrangle_notes.ipynb` : Contains notes and development for the `wrangle.py` functions

 ### Data Source <a name='data_source'></a>
-The City of Austin provides an <a href='https://data.austintexas.gov/'>open data websit</a> where the data for this project can be found.
+The City of Austin provides an <a href='https://data.austintexas.gov/'>open data website</a> where the data for this project can be found.
 - <a href= 'https://data.austintexas.gov/Health-and-Community-Services/Austin-Animal-Center-Outcomes/9t4d-g238'>Outcome data can be found here</a>
 - <a href= 'https://data.austintexas.gov/Health-and-Community-Services/Austin-Animal-Center-Intakes/wter-evkm'>Intake data can be found here</a>

+### Intro to the Target Variable

+The model attempts to predict the outcomes for animals the first time they arrive at the shelter.
+In the interest of simplicity, the various categories in the `outcome_type` column are aggregated into four categories.
+The model attempts to predict one of for outcomes as aggregated from the `outcome_type` column of the data:
+1. Adoption
+2. Transfer
+3. Return to Owner (include Rto-Adopt category)
+4. Other (includes the following: euthanised, died, disposal, missing, relocate, lost)

+Many of the outcomes in the Other category were due to non-pet status (for example `A860153` is a bat and `A860288` is a grackle, both of which at intake were injured).
+Or of the euthanised/died animals, most were considered suffering/sick/injured.

 <a href='contents'>Back to Contents</a>